-With the age of digital communication unfolding, it has become all the more important for businesses, especially in e-commerce, to organize, distribute and protect their digital assets efficiently.
-Most businesses have a myriad of different digital assets to manage.
+As everyone moves towards remote, online work, it has become all the more important for businesses, especially in e-commerce, to organize, distribute and protect their digital assets efficiently.
+Here are some big challenges faced by those in the retail industry:

-When it comes to managing product images, there are generally three types of solutions.
+When it comes to managing product assets, there are generally three types of solutions.

 - Cloud and networked storage